mandiant/flare-fakenet-ng/docs/developing.md

 -------------------------------------------

 The stand-alone executable depends on several files to be able to execute.
-To provide a full release distribution, create a release directory and copy the following directory and file structure:
+To provide a full release distribution, create a release directory named `fakenet<ver>` (e.g. `fakenet1.4.3`) and copy the following directory and file
+structure:

 ```
-release\
+fakenet1.4.3\
 	+-- LICENSE.txt
 	+-- CHANGELOG.txt
 	+-- fakenet.exe